 Have you ever completed the two-factor authentication while logging to your account for some popular sites like Facebook and Google?
 Yes, there are several websites which are now giving you the option to add two-factor authentication in WordPress to improve security.

 Like any other site, you can now Add WordPress Two-Factor Authentication (TFA) easily.
-This ensures the highest security for your WordPress site.
+This ensures the highest security for your WordPress site and prevent wordpress from hacking.

 What is Two-Factor Authentication In WordPress?